verronpro/blog/_posts/2024-06-01-monthly-commit-modular-reorg-on-path-to-2.0.md

 import pro.verron.officestamper.core.DocxStamper;
 ```

-Craftsmanship notes: stability where users live, freedom where I work
+> Craftsmanship notes: stability where users live, freedom where I work
-The main drive behind the reorganization is to keep your adoption cost low while giving me room to improve the
+> The main drive behind the reorganization is to keep your adoption cost low while giving me room to improve the
 algorithm.
-The preset package is the “stable handle.”
-The core is the “workbench.”
+The preset package is the "stable handle."
+The core is the "workbench."
 By declaring those intentions in the
 names, I can change internals without stealth breaks, and you can write code that ages more gracefully.

-What I removed, and why it helps
+### What I removed, and why it helps

 - Deprecated adapters and duplicates masked the true extension surface.
 Removing them shrinks the cognitive load and the
   chance of misuse under time pressure.